The article below was published in the daily newspaper Le Télégramme de Brest et de l'Ouest, Brest, France, page 1, on November 2, 1954.

 ![]() |

-The Hague, 1st. - A flying saucer coming from Belgium landed in Limmel, near Maastricht, in Limburg, during the past night.
+The Hague, 1st. -- A flying saucer coming from Belgium landed in Limmel, near Maastricht, in the Limburg region, during the night.

-It is a small, unmanned saucer about 80 cm in diameter, bearing a registration plate marked "3 R-X Mars," with a brilliantly simple structure that could put experts to shame.
+It is a small unmanned saucer about 80 cm in diameter bearing a license plate "3 R-X Mars", and its structure is of such ingenious simplicity that it would put experts to shame.

-Indeed, it consists of a wicker ring covered with silver paper, kept aloft by four large children's balloons.
-In a sort of gondola attached to the wicker ring, a Belgian-made flashlight illuminates the saucer.
+It consists, in fact, of a wicker ring covered in silver paper and kept aloft by four large children's balloons.
+In a kind of gondola attached to the wicker ring, a Belgian-made flashlight illuminates the saucer.